Supermartingales as Radon-Nikodym densities and related measure extensions: Proofs: F ollmer finitely additive measure

-\subsubsection{Proofs of Theorems~\ref{T:approx} and \ref{T:approx2}, existence}
+\subsubsection{Proofs of Theorems~\texorpdfstring{ \ref{Tapprox}}{3.7} and \texorpdfstring{ \ref{Tapprox2}}{3.9}, existence}

 With the help of the auxiliary results of the last two subsections, the construction of F\"ollmer finitely additive measures is now simple.
-We start by constructing a family of probability measures via the Radon-Nikodym derivatives $(L^{(i,j,k,m,n)})_{i,j,k,m,n \in \N}$ from Proposition~\ref{P:approx.of.Z}.
-Applying Corollary~\ref{c:construction of finitely additive foellmer} then five times yields the existence of a F\"ollmer finitely additive measure for the $P$--supermartingale $Z$.
+We start by using the Radon--Nikodym derivatives $(L^{(i,j,k,m,n)})_{i,j,k,m,n \in\N}$ from Proposition~\ref {PapproxofZ} to construct a family of probability measures.
+Applying Corollary~\ref{cconstructionoffinitelyadditivefoellmer} then five times yields the existence of a F\"ollmer finitely additive measure for the $P$-super\-martingale $Z$.

-In the same manner, Corollary~\ref{c:approx.of.extendedZ} implies the existence of an extended F\"ollmer finitely additive measure for the extended $P$--supermartingale $\overline{Z}$.
+In the same manner, Corollary~\ref{capproxofextendedZ} implies the existence of an extended F\"ollmer finitely additive measure for the extended $P$-supermartingale $\overline{Z}$.